OutSquareCapital/OutQuantLab/CONTRIBUTING.md

     return data * 1.5
 ```

-### 2. Using Dataclasses and Enums as Structs
+### 2. Using Dataclasses and Enums as Structs 🏗️

-If a data structure with variables is required (to better handle related variables when passing them as arguments for example), use a dataclass with no methods:
+When creating data structures, prefer dataclasses and enums for simplicity and type safety.

+-**Dataclasses as Structs**: Use dataclasses (without methods) when you need a simple data structure to hold related variables.
+Think of them as structs. 🧱

 ```python
 from dataclasses import dataclass